 - seven of the 11 LLS regions had widespread acidification risk which threatens the long-term viability of agricultural businesses if left untreated.

-The overlap between the areas of declining pH over the past 10 years, identified earlier, and high acidification risk, occurs over much of the Central West, Riverina and Murray LLS regions.
-The 2016 National SoE report (Metcalfe and Bui 2017), also reveals widespread areas across NSW with poor soil acidification, particularly in the agricultural lands of southern NSW.
+The overlap between the areas of declining pH over the past 15 years (identified by the current DPIE modelling in Map 10.2) and high acidification risk (identified by in Map 10.3) occurs over much of the Central West, Riverina and Murray LLS regions.
+These overlapping areas are the locations of highest concern.

-The trend towards higher acidification associated with agriculture has been widely reported recently across NSW and Australia (Fenton and Helyar 2007; McKenzie et al. 2017).
+The trend towards higher acidification associated with agriculture has been widely reported recently across NSW and for all of Australia (; ).